entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 10. BRG raw value
 ```

-You must now select the speed of the communication between the target and the bus pirate.
+You must now select the communication speed between the target and the bus pirate.
 Either you already know this value, either you will have to guess it.
 Or you will be able to let the BP determine it automatically later.
 So, if you know the speed just select the right one otherwise, choose at random!

 You will then have to choose the settings for the connection.
-Usually, default settings works fine, but there is some times where you will encounter a custom target which will force you to adapt.
+Usually, default settings work fine, but there are times when you will encounter a custom target which will force you to adapt.

 ```
 Data bits and parity: